SazCoop/pluralsight_ml_exercise/readme.md

 1. Set up in cloud - use docker to containerise the flask app.
 2. Run docker in amazon ECS or azure kubernetes, obtain docker image from docker hub
 3. Set up PostgresSQL database or SQLLite
+4. Finish unit test
+5. Store Matrix in compressed file such as h5py

 ###CodeBase: